Belo Horizante is short documentary produced by The Office of the Coordinator of Inter-American Affairs in 1949.

-Before the establishment of Belo Horizante, the region, not unlike San Francisco in the United States, experience rapid growth and economic boom times after a gold rush in the 19th century.
+Before the establishment of Belo Horizante, the region, not unlike San Francisco in the United States, experienced rapid growth and economic boom times after a gold rush in the 19th century.

 The discovery of iron brought in even more industrial mining, so much so that even the roads were paved with it.

-The film praises the ingenuity and industriousness of the modern mining industry that has cleared forests and carve through mountains to extract minerals, ore and iron that will be exported to Sao Paolo and build the infrastructure of Belo Horizante.
+The film praises the ingenuity and industriousness of the modern mining industry that has cleared forests and carved through mountains to extract minerals, ore and iron, that will be exported to São Paulo and build the infrastructure of Belo Horizante.

 The abundance of quartz and mica, the narrator tells us, is invaluable to US defense technologies.

-A nod is given to manganese, chromium, aluminum, silver, nickel, graphite, calcium, and zirconium.
+A nod is alos given to manganese, chromium, aluminum, silver, nickel, graphite, calcium, and zirconium.

-Giant diamonds and semi-precious stones are also common commodity.
+Giant diamonds and semi-precious stones are also common commodities.

 Agriculturally, the region cultivates vast crops of beans, tea, coconuts, peanuts, rice, wheat, and corn.